KameronKeller/algoIRL-DBSCAN/explainer_script.md

 Let's break that down a little -

-Given a set of points in some space, tag the points that are closely packed together as unique groups... or *clusters*...
+Given a set of points in some space, tag these points, if they are closely packed together, as unique groups... or *clusters*...

 The points that are not tightly packed together are outliers.
 These points without any neighbors are considered *noise*.